Learning to Love Your Small Galley Kitchen

-In some cases, it’s nice to break up some of the upper cabinetry with open shelving.
-This allows you to showcase some of your nicer pieces or simply just put your everyday cups and dishes there for easy access.
+In some cases, it’s nice to break up some upper cabinetry with open shelving.
+This allows you to showcase some of your nicer pieces, or simply just put your everyday cups and dishes there for easy access.
 Display your vintage olive oil bottles, small plants, cookbooks or pottery on open shelving and your kitchen will have a finished design feel to it.

 Mix and Match Cabinets

 Another way to break up the space is with darker base cabinets coupled with wall cabinets in a lighter color.
 This will connect them more with the ceiling, which will give the space a lighter feeling up top.
 Light will also bounce off of lighter cabinetry, so if you have a galley with no window, this trick will come in handy.

 Create a Showstopper

 This is also the perfect opportunity to invest in an eye-catching backsplash or floor tile.
 Because of the smaller footprint, you can bring in at least one showstopper to the design, and it won’t break the bank.
 An accent wall at the end of the galley is also a great place for bold print wallpaper or a nice piece of artwork.

 We hope this information has sparked your creativity and given you some ideas for your next galley kitchen renovation.